-Now begins the time of year when marketers begin making predictions and anticipating where priorities should lie in 2017.
-This year, more companies spent money advertising on social networks than the year before, and many are now evaluating those efforts to ensure social media still makes sense for their business.
+Now begins the time of year when marketers start making predictions and anticipating where priorities should lie in 2017.
+This year, more companies spent money advertising on social networks than the year before, and many are now evaluating those efforts to ensure social networks still make sense for their business.

 So what does this mean for you?
 How can you leverage what brands have learned in 2016 in order to plan for next year?
 We’ve taken out some of the guesswork for you by compiling information about the top 10 social networks that marketers should plan for in 2017, based on potential marketing opportunities and industry buzz.